STLCC Program Information Policies

 Change of Major

-In some cases, the student may request academic records be re-evaluated to establish a new cumulative grade point average.
-Any grades below a D for courses taken at the college will not be included in the new cumulative grade point average.
-Other courses will be accepted if they fulfill the degree requirements in the new program.
+In certain cases, the student may request a re-evaluation of academic records to establish a new cumulative GPA.
+Courses with grades below a D will not be included in the recalculated GPA.
+Other courses may be applied if they fulfill the requirements of the new program.
 Coursework removed from GPA calculations cannot be used to meet degree requirements.

 All courses will remain on the transcript.